Open Hours: Tues, Fri - 9 am to 5 pm Wed, Thurs - 12 pm to 8 pm Sat - 9 am to 4 pm 5544 Calgary Trail, Edmonton T6H 4K1

 Credentials

-The founder of the 44 sounds Hearing Aid Clinic,
+The founder and owner of The 44 Sounds Hearing Aid Clinic,

 Bachelor of Science (B.Sc.),